indexeddbshim/IndexedDBShim/README.md

     `npm run mock`, `npm run w3c-old`).
 Note that only `fake` is currently passing in full, however.
 4. `npm run w3c` (you must first run
-    `git submodule update --init --recursive` if you have not already recursively cloned the repository).
+    `git submodule update --init --recursive` (possibly without [init](http://stackoverflow.com/a/10168693/271577)), `git submodule foreach --recursive git fetch`, and `git submodule foreach git merge origin master`).
 Note that some of these tests may not be passing because of the test environment not being completely configured for Node.
 We are working on fixing this.
-    There are some older and less complete W3C tests that can be run with `npm run w3c-old`, but the goal is to remove these once the new ones are configured properly.
+    There are some older and less complete W3C tests that can be run with `npm run w3c-old`, but the goal is to remove these once the new ones are configured properly and working in the browser as do the old tests.

 To run a specific Mocha test (which includes the `tests-polyfill` tests), run `npm --test=... run mocha`.